yb700/--latest/README.md

-# ClearLegal - UK Legal Commentary & Guidance Platform
+# ClearCut Law - UK Legal Commentary & Guidance Platform

 A production-ready Next.js 14 application for a UK law graduate's portfolio and public education site, built with modern web technologies and best practices.